danielschmalhofer/pimatic-dht-sensors/README.md

 **This plugin requires the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library to be installed on your Raspberry Pi before you can actually use this module.!**

+### Installation

+Use npm install pimatic-dht-sensors, because with the sudo command, the installation will fail

 ### Plugin Configuration

 Add the plugin to the plugin section: